GLOBAL MARKETS-European stocks rebound as euro slips; oil tumbles

 Sterling rose to a three-week high as speculators further cut bets against the currency after data indicated the economy was holding up after the Brexit vote.

-Oil extended losses, with U.S. crude oil futures settling $1.33, or 2.77 percent, lower at $46.77 per barrel, after an unexpected large build up in U.S. crude stockpiles renewed worries about oversupply.
+Oil extended losses, with U.S. West Texas Intermediate (WTI) crude falling 3.2 percent to $46.56 per barrel, after an unexpected large build up in U.S. crude stockpiles renewed worries about oversupply.

-U.S. Treasury yields rose slightly, dampening prices, after data showing existing home sales fell in July after four straight months of gains.
-The 10-year yield was last at 1.5577 percent.
+U.S. Treasury yields rose slightly after data showing existing home sales fell in July after four straight months of gains.
+The 10-year yield was last at 1.549 percent.

 The long-dated yield curve had flattened to the lowest in one-and-a-half years on Tuesday.
 A flattening curve is often seen as a harbinger of low growth, inflation and rates.

-(Reporting by Hilary Russ; Additional reporting by Anirban Nag and Sujata Rao in London, Fergal Smith in Toronto, Barani Krishnan and Chuck Mikolajczak in New York and Lucia Mutikani in Washington; Editing by John Stonestreet and Nick Zieminski)
+(Reporting by Hilary Russ, Additional reporting by Jamie McGeever, Anirban Nag and Sujata Rao in London, Fergal Smith in Toronto, Barani Krishnan in New York and Lucia Mutikani in Washington; Editing by John Stonestreet and Nick Zieminski)

 FRANKFURT, Jan 15 Facebook said on Sunday it would update its social media platforms in Germany within weeks to reduce the dissemination of fake news.